ooni/spec/backends/th-007-nwcth.md

 ```
 {
-  "http_request": "/URL/",
+  "http_request_url": "/URL/",
   "http_request_headers": HTTPHeaders,
-  "tcp_connect": []"/Endpoint/"
+  "endpoints": []"/Endpoint/"
 }
 ```

-This request is equal to the request used by the legacy Web Connectivity test helper.
+Note: This request IS NOT equal to the request used by the legacy Web Connectivity test helper.

 ## Response message